brunetto/brunetto.github.com/stories/about.md

 with registration number [508678](http://linuxcounter.net/user/508678.html).
 I'm still try to [play an instrument](music.html)!:P Sometimes I [try to do something in the kitchen](cooking.html) without create a black hole or violating any nature law!:P
+Of course, I own an [Android](android.html) phone.

 I like: